3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 Best Time to Visit Medellin

 Medellin does tend to be mostly cloudy or completely overcast throughout the year, though you will have periods of sun as well.
 The wettest seasons in Medellin are the spring and fall, with the dry season running mid-December to mid-February.
-Mid-June to mid-August is kind of a shoulder season for rain, with more rain than the winter, but less rain than spring and fall.
+Mid-June to mid-August is also a period with less rain, though it’s not as dry as winter.

 Is Medellin Safe?